aehrc/pathling/site/docs/libraries/installation/spark-cluster.md

 ---
-sidebar_position: 6
+sidebar_position: 4
 ---

-# Spark cluster configuration
+# Spark configuration

 If you are running your own Spark cluster, or using a Docker image (such as [jupyter/all-spark-notebook](https://hub.docker.com/r/jupyter/all-spark-notebook)),